guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 NB: If your test suddenly stops working in local, check the switchboard again and make sure your test is still switched on.

+Alternatively you can create your own switchboard to avoid your switch states being overridden by other developers.
+Create a file `~/.gu/frontend.conf` and adding an entry to it like:

+        devOverrides {
+          switches.key=DEV/config/switches-<name>.properties
+      }

 ## Checking the test

 ### Test on CODE: